 There is a group of people who meet occasionally and share information to become better informed about Indigenous matters, especially surrounding the topic of land and land use.
 This page will feature and share related news articles, videos and book recommendations as well as highlight group meetings or events of interest.

-Wednesday @ 7pm in the Church Conference Room
+The 3rd Wednesday of the month @ 7pm in the Church Conference Room

 To receive news and information about the group, please subscribe.

 One Book, One Community: An Evening with Tanya Talaga Tickets, Thu, Nov 23, 2023 at 7:00 PM